Cubic Feet per Second (CFS)

 Current Water Temperature:

-84 Degrees, which combined with afternoon warm temperatures is just about perfect tubing weather.
+82 Degrees, which combined with afternoon warm temperatures is just about perfect tubing and paddling weather.
 Refreshing temps.

 Current Water Condition: